mohammed-elkomy/military-pp-auto/README.md

 # Egyption Army PowerPoint Automation

 ## Motivation
-Due to excessive usage of MS-Office in my military service, I came up with a simple tool for automting about 90% of the tasks related to formating and removing inner filling for printing.
+Due to excessive usage of MS-Office in my military service, I came up with a simple tool for automting about 90% of the tasks related to formating and printing.
+(Military Style presentations)

 ## Structure
 Can be broken into 4 groups